truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 If you configured SCALE with a new administration user for MinIO, enter the UID and GID in these fields.

 #### Network Configuration
-Accept the default port numbers in **API Port** and **Web Port**.
-These are the port numbers MinIO uses to communicate with the app and web portal.
+Accept the default port numbers in **API Port** and **Web Port**, which are the port numbers MinIO uses to communicate with the app and web portal.

 {{< trueimage src="/images/SCALE/Apps/InstallMinIOEnterpriseNetworkConfig.png" alt="MinIO Enterprise Network Configuration" id="MinIO Enterprise Network Configuration" >}}